DataONEorg/rdataone/cran-comments.md

 ## Downstream dependencies

-* New submission, so no downstream dependencies currently exist.
+* No downstream dependencies currently exist, as reported by devtools::revdep_check()